 Students also misread negative answers.
 With a consistent sign convention, a negative force usually means the member is in the opposite state from the one you assumed at the start.

-The last big mistake is using the method on a structure that is not modeled as a truss.
+The last big trap is using the method on a structure that is not modeled as a truss.
+The assumptions matter: the method works when joints are modeled as pins, loads and reactions are applied at joints, and the truss is in static equilibrium.
 Beams and rigid frames can carry bending moments, so they need a different analysis.

 Where The Method Of Joints Is Used